826137077/gray-scott-sim/README.md

 ## Continuous Integration

-#### This project utilizes GitHub Actions for automated workflows to build and test the code.
+#### This project utilizes GitHub Actions for automated workflows to scan, build and test the code.
 Below is a detailed description of the workflow configuration:

 ##### Trigger